decaylabs/moviedb/README.md

 * Re-design structure including breaking some of the containers into subsets of functional components that serve a more Parent container.

-* Integrate Lokijs indexedDB adapter for more effective storage as well as saving on app close rather than at a set interval.
+* Integrate Lokijs indexedDB adapter to enable larger storage capacity as well as saving on app close rather than at a setInterval.

 * Filtering of favorites list either through map / filter function on the favorites.all or from a query of the loki db.